Christian Nissen: Operation Lobster I

 In June 1940 Nissen had been called to the Sabotage School at Brandenburg an der Havel to prepare for Operation Lobster I and asked to find a boat suitable for transporting three agents to Ireland.
 Nissen had served in World War I aboard the Imperial German Navy full-rigged ship Melpomene.
 Melpomene had been captured by the Royal Navy 100 mi west of the port of Queenstown, now Cobh, in County Cork.
-He was interned first at Templemore in Tipperary, then in Oldcastle, County Meath, and finally on the Isle of Man.
+He was interned first at Templemore in County Tipperary, then in Oldcastle, County Meath, and finally on the Isle of Man.
 Therefore, Nissen was familiar with this area.
 He selected the "Soizic", a luxurious 36 ft yacht from the harbour in Brest Bay for the voyage.
 The boat was fitted out like a French fishing vessel and had previously belonged to the French military attaché in Bern.
 The mission was successful, but the agents were arrested in Ireland two hours after getting ashore.